 By Lisha Gomes | Opening Doorz Editorial | February 24, 2020

-A Physiotherapist in Advanced Physiotherapy in Ortho, Neuro and Sports Injury Rehab, Dr. Ashai is also sought out for his fitness consultancy.
-A Graduate of Physiotherapy from The National Institute for Orthopaedics (Calcutta) Dr. Ashai has a specialization in Knee, Shoulder and Back rehab from U.S.A.
+A Physiotherapist in Advanced Physiotherapy in Ortho, Neuro and Sports Injury Rehab, Dr Ashai is also sought out for his fitness consultancy.
+A Graduate of Physiotherapy from The National Institute for Orthopaedics (Calcutta) Dr Ashai has a specialization in Knee, Shoulder and Back rehab from the U.S.A.
 He has established fitness centres in Mumbai metropolitan region and is a consultant all over India and abroad.

 A Physiotherapist’s Story

-After being an average player in cricket in spite of all his efforts, Dr. Ashai started studying harder and gave his entrance exam in the Delhi University and found his name in the waiting list of the All India Institute of Medical Science.
+After being an average player in cricket in spite of all his efforts, Dr Ashai started studying harder and gave his entrance exam in Delhi University and found his name in the waiting list of the All India Institute of Medical Science.
 He was selected for Physiotherapy.
-With just a little knowledge in this field, he still went ahead after getting admission in the National Institute for Orthopaedic and Handicapped in Calcutta.
-He started practicing physio in December 1998, and his starting salary then was Rs 2,500/-
+With just a little knowledge in this field, he still went ahead after getting admission to the National Institute for Orthopaedic and Handicapped in Calcutta.
+He started practising physio in December 1998, and his starting salary then was Rs 2,500/-

 The journey begins